-Exploring remedies and lifestyle recommendations for painful migraine headaches from the wisdom of Chinese medicine.
+Exploring remedies and lifestyle advice for painful migraines from the wisdom of Chinese medicine

 Migraine headaches can be a debilitating health condition, often knocking sufferers out for two or more days at a time, over a period of many years.